Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/system/ota/docs/readme.md

 -   **External Flash based OTA**

-    OTA images will be stored in a filesystem hosted on an External flash.
-An OTA database d MHC file system\) is maintained in the external flash to manage images.
+    OTA images will be stored in a filesystem hosted on an External flash.<br />An OTA database d MHC file system\) is maintained in the external flash to manage images.

 -   **OTA download during application execution**